 As a response to Washington’s unfriendly measure, initially there were indications that the US consulate in Wuhan would be chosen by Peking as the target for retaliation.
 This plan was dismissed because the US had already evacuated most of its staff during the pandemic and therefore it wouldn’t hurt enough.

 The Consulate in Chengdu opened in 1985 and is strategically important.
-It covers the whole nation’s southwestern region, including the provinces of Yunnan, Guizhou, the autonomous region of Tibet and Chongqing, a municipality under the direct administration of the central government.
+It covers the whole nation’s southwestern region, including the provinces of Yunnan, Guizhou, the autonomous region of Tibet and Chungking, a municipality under the direct administration of the central government.
 As Tibet is an area of special concern for the US, losing its outpost there would suppose an important setback.

-The other three consulates, located in Kanton, Shanghai and Shenyang (formerly known under its Manchu name Mukden) are complemented by a consulate general in Hong Kong, in charge of the former British Crown colony and what used to be the Portuguese colony of Macau.
+The other three consulates, located in Canton, Shanghai and Shenyang (formerly known under its Manchu name Mukden) are complemented by a consulate general in Hong Kong, in charge of the former British Crown colony and what used to be the Portuguese colony of Macau.
 Considering the latest development in southern China, there might be more trouble ahead between the two superpowers.